Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 ```

-1. Move custom code in `RunProcessDataRead` to the method `ProcessDataRead` in `App/logic/DataProcessing/DataProcessor.cs` that was created in the step [Upgrade and register DataProcessingHadler](#upgrade-and-register-dataprocessinghandler)
+1. Move custom code in `RunProcessDataRead` to the method `ProcessDataRead` in `App/logic/DataProcessing/DataProcessor.cs` that was created and registered in the step [Upgrade and register DataProcessingHadler](#upgrade-and-register-dataprocessinghandler)
 2. Move custom code in `RunProcessDataWrite` to the method `ProcessDataWrite` in `App/logic/DataProcessing/DataProcessor.cs`

 ### Moving custom code in RunDataValidation and RunTaskValidation